KikiBerg/django-project/COMMANDS.md

 - Key files to note are: **models.py**, **views.py**.
 - **models.py**: our database models are stored here, which define the structure of the database used by our app.
 - **views.py**: this file contains the view code for our app.

+---

+### Update code for deployment:
+- Install a production-ready webserver for Heroku: `pip3 install gunicorn~=20.1`
+- Add gunicorn==20.1.0 to the requirements.txt file: `pip3 freeze --local > requirements.txt`

+*Note: gunicorn is a production equivalent of the manage.py runserver used in development but with speed and security optimisation.*

+- Create a file named **Procfile** at the root directory of the project (same directory as requirements.txt).
+The Procfile has no file extension.
+- In the Procfile, declare this is a web process followed by the command to execute your Django project: `web: gunicorn my_project.wsgi`. *Note: This assumes your project is named my_project.*
+- Note the **space** after the colon.

+*Note: gunicorn my_project.wsgi is the command heroku will use to start the server.
+It works similarly to python3 manage.py runserver.*

+- Open the my_project/settings.py file and replace DEBUG=True with DEBUG=False
+- Also, in settings.py we need to append the Heroku hostname to the ALLOWED_HOSTS list, in addition to the local host: `,'.herokuapp.com'` *Note: Remember the comma and the dot before herokuapp.*
+- git add, git commit -m "...", git push